I Fall in Love Too Easily (album)

-I Fall in Love Too Easily is the fifth studio album by American actress, singer and songwriter Katharine McPhee.
+I Fall in Love Too Easily is the fifth studio album by American singer Katharine McPhee.
 It was released on November 17, 2017 via BMG.
 The record was produced by Don Was, and features covers of romantic American standards.
 It was made available for pre-order on October 5, 2017.

 Background

 In September 2016, McPhee announced that her next studio album was going to feature classic American standards under the supervision of Don Was.
 When asked about the project, McPhee shared: "They are songs I am inspired by.
 I've been inspired by them for a long time, these old standards, I've been singing since I was a little kid."